 When you recruit individuals who are a good fit for your gym, it’s that much easier to prioritize employee engagement because your staff is already motivated and enthusiastic.
 You simply have to recognize that and channel them towards an appropriate goal.

 Gym Employee Engagement Tip #2 – Be A Good Leader For Your Gym’s Staff

 Leadership is a delicate balance.
 Some supervisors want to be friends with those under them, but then struggle when it’s time to provide discipline.
 Other supervisors approach their duties from the perspective of a drill sergeant or even a tyrant and are therefore never able to bring out the best in their staff.

 Leadership, like any other skill, must be learned and improved upon.
-Seek out educational resources (such as this comprehensive guide to managing fitness employees) to help you grow as a leader for the benefit of your gym and your staff.
+Seek out educational resources to help you grow as a leader for the benefit of your gym and your staff.
 When employees know they have a leader they can count on, they are more motivated to give their best effort.